An instinctive behavior in both animals and humans when injured is to lick the wound.

 - In One Piece, not long after Zoro gets transported to Mihawk's personal island, he battled warrior gorillas who use their spit as first aid.
 Zoro lampshades it, being appalled by the gorillas' intelligence.

-- Tohru tries to do this when Kobayashi is injured in Miss Kobayashi's Dragon Maid.
+- Tohru tries to lick Kobayashi when Kobayashi is injured in Miss Kobayashi's Dragon Maid.
 She claims that her saliva is a coagulant (not to mention the fact that bacteria can't survive in a dragon's body) but Ilulu suspects that it was actually a case of Lecherous Licking.

 - In Beauty and the Beast, the Beast licks his wounds after rescuing Belle from the wolves, while Belle tries to clean them with fresh water instead.